 After receiving her BS in Psychology from Colorado State University, Margolis continued her research in Neural Psychology while studying portraiture at the Art Student's League in New York City.
 She furthered her studies in art at Parsons School of Design and the School of Visual Arts.
 During a Microscopy course at John Jay College of Criminal Justice, through the New York Microscopical Society, Margolis was inspired to diverge from her investigations of figurative art in order to create work exploring universality of macro/micro patterns.

 Residing in New York City, Margolis' work is exhibited internationally.
-She has upcoming exhibitions at Garis & Hahn, LA, K. Imperial Fine Art in San Francisco and Foley Gallery, New York City and recently completed a public art project in New York City.
+She has upcoming exhibitions at Garis & Hahn, LA, K. Imperial Fine Art in San Francisco and Foley Gallery, New York City and recently completed a public art project for the MTA in New York City.
 Margolis' work has been recently exhibited in the Paper Biennial at the Rijswijk Musuem in the Netherlands, Salon Zurcher, Paris, France and in collaboration with M Missoni, New York City, through Garis & Hahn Gallery.
 Currently her work is included in the "Cut up/Cut out" exhibition, traveling to museums throughout the country from 2016 to 2020.
 Prior exhibitions include Rockland Center for the Arts, The Hunterdon Art Museum, The Aldrich Museum of Contemporary Art, The Parrish Art Museum and the Fine Arts Center of the University of Massachusetts in Amherst as well as McKenzie Fine Art and Josee Bienvenue Gallery.
 Solo exhibitions include Garis and Hahn, Los Angeles, Muriel Guepin, Slate Gallery and Dieu Donne in New York City and The Delaware Center for Contemporary Art.